RxHive/RxHive.github.io/generic/aceclofenac-100mcg-paracetamol-325mg.md

 ---
 layout: minimal
+nav_exclude: true
 title: Aceclofenac 100mcg + Paracetamol 325mg
 ---

 # Aceclofenac 100mcg + Paracetamol 325mg

 It's important to note that Aceclofenac is typically available in dosages of 100mg, not 100mcg (micrograms).
 100mcg is a thousandth of a milligram, an incredibly low dose for Aceclofenac.
 This combination likely doesn't exist at that dosage.
 The information below assumes the Aceclofenac dose is 100mg.
 Always consult a pharmacist or doctor for accurate information on your specific medication.